 The Filson x Danner Grouse Boots, an upland boot with comfort and durability from two iconic brands.

 When I opened the box of my Filson x Danner Grouse Boots, I immediately thought of my friend Fred.
 Fred is in his early sixties and has been working as a concrete contractor for most of his adult life.
 He’s one of the hardest working and humble guys I know.
 About thirty-five years ago, the contractor he was working for at the time gave him a well-worn Filson waxed canvas jacket.
-Fred wore it for the next three decades until one day it disappeared on a job site, misplaced or stolen.
+Fred wore it for the next three decades until the day it disappeared on a job site, either misplaced or stolen.
 And I’m not exaggerating when I say that he still tears up when telling the tragic story of losing his precious Filson jacket.

 After wearing my first ever Filson product, the newly-released, limited-edition Filson x Danner Grouse Boots, I’m beginning to understand Fred’s tears.
 They’re tears that flow from a loyalty and affection that only a world-class brand and product can build.
 Something that will last decades, not just seasons.

-I live in the Northwest, on the Idaho panhandle, where there are rolling wheat fields and ponderosa forests within 15 minutes of each other.
+I live in the Northwest on the Idaho panhandle.
+Here, there are rolling wheat fields and ponderosa forests within 15 minutes of each other.
 Farming and logging are huge industries up here.
-As I chase birds, the terrain can be fertile loam or taxing basalt and granite and on a given day I can be crossing irrigation ditches or mountain streams.
+As I chase birds, the terrain can be fertile loam or taxing basalt and granite.
+On any given day, I might be crossing irrigation ditches or mountain streams.
 As you can imagine, I need a boot that can handle it all.
 Enter the Filson x Danner Grouse boots.
 Two companies with roots in my region and legacies in logging, prospecting, and hiking are bound to make the perfect utilitarian solution.

-The boot is 100% waterproof and built with Danner’s premium, full grain leather and Filson’s waxed Tin Cloth.
-Basically, take the two iconic materials from two iconic brands and put them around a GORE-TEX lining and Vibram outsole, and you get a boot for the ages.
+The boot is 100% waterproof and built with Danner’s premium, full-grain leather and Filson’s waxed Tin Cloth.
+Basically, take the two iconic materials from two iconic brands and put them around a GORE-TEX lining and Vibram outsole.
+With some proper boot care you get a boot for the ages.